How Does a Home Equity Line of Credit Work?

 If a loan has an adjustable interest rate, the amount due can change alongside interest fluctuations.
 Even if the borrowed amount stays the same, the payment due will increase if the index increases.
 If the index decreases, the payment amount could decrease.
 In a rising interest rate environment, make sure you can keep up with payments.

-Each HELOC will have an interest rate cap (maximum) and floor (minimum) APR charged.
+Each HELOC will charge an interest rate maximum and minimum APR.
 For example, at BECU, this APR will not exceed 18% or go below 3.25%.

 Your HELOC rate and loan amount depend on your credit history, occupancy type (whether it's your primary home, second home or a rental property, for example) and other factors.
 A range of rates will typically be available, and the rate can fluctuate monthly over the loan's life.